FAQ for Employers

 - Promotion of your organization as one that believes in developing the potential of young people

-- Your choice of French-speaking, English-speaking and bilingual students
+- Access to a great pool of French-speaking, English-speaking and bilingual students

 What is the difference between a CO-OP work term and an internship?